InMode Forma + Fx — InMode Forma · Fx

 Timeline

-Visible collagen support around jawline, cheeks, and periorbital area.
-Magnitude is well below SMAS-level lifting from HIFU or surgical facelift — honest framing is shallow collagen layering, not lifting.
+Visible collagen support around jawline, cheeks, periorbital.
+Below SMAS-level lifting — honest framing is shallow collagen layering.

 03